-The constant speed mode is selected when the selector dial is set anywhere between the 0 and 100% speed range at the moment when the black start/stop switch is pushed.
-NOTE that turning the dial to the stitch regulator side after starting will not switch to the stitch regulator mode, it will keep the lowest speed setting instead.
+The constant speed mode is selected when the selector dial is set anywhere between the 1 stitch per second and MAX. speed range at the moment when the black start/stop switch is pushed.
+NOTE that turning the dial to the stitch regulator side after starting will not switch to the stitch regulator mode, it will keep the 1 stitch per second speed setting instead.